Saurabh-2607/Headbanger-Blogs/content/managing-multiple-github-accounts-on-one-meachine/index.md

 tags: ["GitHub", "Git", "SSH", "Developer Tools", "Productivity"]
 ---

-# Managing Multiple GitHub Accounts on One Machine

 When working with both personal and organizational GitHub accounts, you may run into conflicts if you try to use them on the same machine with a single SSH key.
 This guide explains how to configure multiple SSH keys, set up Git to manage identities, and streamline your workflow with conditional configurations.

 ---